mobify/mobify-code-style/css/Readme.md

 # Class Naming Convention: CSM

-We follow a very similar structure to the platform team with some minor differences.
-Our convention uses the [BEM philosophy](http://csswizardry.com/2013/01/mindbemding-getting-your-head-round-bem-syntax/) to denote types of classes while still maintaining full use of the cascade.
+Our convention (which we call CSM or Component, Sub-Component, Modifier) uses [BEM principles](http://csswizardry.com/2013/01/mindbemding-getting-your-head-round-bem-syntax/) to denote types of classes while still maintaining full use of the cascade.

-> While BEM stands for Block, Element, Modifier, we use a slightly different language.
-Block and Element have meaning in CSS already so we use the terms Component and Subcomponent.
+> BEM stands for Block, Element, Modifier.
+Because Block and Element already have meaning in CSS, we use the terms Component and Subcomponent instead.

 ```html
 <div class="c-blog">